Recovering the Lost World,

 The Haab Calendar

 After 1492 BC the year changed to 360 days, and the period of the Moon changed to 30 days.
 This is certain from many sources throughout the world.
-A solution would have been to add five additional sets of 20 'name day' rotations ('months') to the Tzolkin, or to add five more numbers (from 13 to 18).
-But this would be completely unacceptable, for the Tzolkin had to remain as it was, as it had for 800 years.
-To extend the count would have been equivalent to changing our 7 day week to 9 days.
+A solution would have been to add five additional sets of 20 "name day" rotations ("months") to the Tzolkin, or to add five more numbers (from 13 to 18).
+But this would have been completely unacceptable, for the Tzolkin had to remain as it was, and as it had been for 1500 years.
+To extend the count would have been equivalent to changing our 7-day week to 9 days.

-The only solution was to start up a separate calendar for the 360 day period.
-This was done by starting a rotation through the names of 18 'months' of 20 days each, called the 'Haab' (augmented with 5 more days 700 years later).
+The only solution was a parallel calendar of 360-day period.
+This was done by starting a rotation through the names of 18 "months" (Uinals) of 20 days each, called the "Haab."
+Seven hundred years later this was augmented with 5 more days.
 Now for the first time we see a calendar instituted which has a familiar sensibility, like the numbered days of our months.
 The 18 months were separately named, but only 20 days were assigned to each month.
 The glyphs for the months are completely different from the Tzolkin glyphs and have the characteristics of the later development of the written language.
-A number of them also simply translate to "first," "second," etc. But the 'months' still were 20 days long as they were previously, and were called 'months' -- that is, a word meaning 'moon.' [note 9]
+A number of them also simply translate to "first," "second," etc. But the "months" -- that is, the Uinals -- still were 20 days long as they were previously, and were called "months" -- that is, a word meaning "moon." [note 7]

-Image: The eighteen months of the Haab Calendar plus the additional five day period of the 'sleep of the year,' Uayeb.
+[Image: The eighteen months of the Haab calendar plus the additional five-day period of the "sleep of the year," Uayeb.
+After Linda Schele and David Freidel "A Forest of Kings" (1990).]

-The Tzolkin remained in use, arcane as it was, to determine the quality of any day, and, nearly 3000 years later, as used by the Aztecs, determined the lot in life of a person named for a particular number-name day on which he was born.
+The Tzolkin remained in use, arcane as it was, to determine the quality of any day, and determined the lot in life of a person named for a particular number-name day on which he was born.

-The two calendars were entirely different, yet both were kept in use for the next 3000 years.
-(In some regions of Guatemala and Mexico they are still in use today.)
-Days were identified, in the Classical era of the Maya, for the number-name of the Tzolkin, followed by the number-name of the Haab.
+The two calendars were entirely different, yet both were kept in use for 3000 years.
+(In some regions of Guatemala they are still in use today, even in printed form.)
+In the Classical era of the Maya, the days were identified as the number-name of the Tzolkin, followed by the number-name of the Haab.
 The two calendars of 260 days and 360 days would not repeat a combination of two names for 13 years.

 A Person: 20 digits and toes (day names)